ecg-icas/icas/src/source/reporting.rst

     }

 A field can be either a valid metric or a valid dimension.
-It is only permitted to sort on the fields that are requested obviously.
+It is only permitted to sort on the fields that are requested.
 There are two directions for sorting: ``asc`` (ascending) and ``desc`` (descending).
 The following example sorts first on date in descending order, followed by the ad ID in ascending order.

 .. code:: javascript